 Athletes just couldn’t afford the expense of travelling to fixtures, so open meetings were organised, usually on the site of the local cricket pitch – they were usually in the form of sprints.

 Like most organisations, the Harriers relied heavily on its members.
 Fortunately they were blessed with a strong group of men.
 One man in particular was to have a huge impact on the club, John William Prescott, or Jack, was a leading runner of his time, a Northern champion.
 Jack was born in Adlington and joined Horwich just four months after its conception.
 He had a long and successful career before serving the club for a staggering thirty three years as club secretary.
 He then became Life President of the club.
-Jack also held various posts at both county and area level, but perhaps his greatest thrill was to follow the likes of Jimmy Saville OBE, as the official starter of the Bolton Marathon.
+Jack also held various posts at both county and area level, but perhaps his greatest thrill was to be named as the official starter of the Bolton Marathon.

 The Harriers first cross country course interestingly enough crossed the infamous Red Moss heath long before any talk of a super tip or even the M61 motorway.
 The club’s early fixtures consisted of paper trails over rough country in the winter, and grass track meetings in the summer months.